mlcourses/lab-2-blog-post-group4_cs281/post.md

 ## Conclusion

   In today's lab, we built our skills of designing and implementing circuits, specifically learning the intricacies of multiplexors and adders.
-We learned how to use Sum-of-Products design to
+We learned how to use Sum-of-Products to go from truth tables to boolean expressions, to theoretical circuit designs, and then to physical circuits on our breadboard.
+Our major takeaways are as follows:
+1.